The National Benevolent Charity

 What They Fund

-- Organizations whose “primary service users are experiencing poverty” and whose funded activity aims to alleviate it
+- Organisations whose “primary service users are experiencing poverty” and whose funded activity aims to alleviate it

-- Frontline organizations working with marginalized people (preference)
+- Frontline organisations working with marginalised people (preference)

 - Core costs and project-specific costs